Tenth Annual Philosophy in an Inclusive Key Summer Institute (PIKSI) for Undergraduates

 This institute is designed to encourage undergraduate students from under-represented groups to consider future study in the field of philosophy.
 PIKSI will emphasize the on-going project of greater inclusiveness that is transforming the discipline, inviting students to be participants in the conversation.

 PIKSI-ROCK and PIKSI-BOSTON will be operating separately, although undergraduate applicants will use one online application form, on which they will indicate which PIKSI they want to apply to.
-The online application form will soon be available at BOSTON-PIKSI, where students can also find further information about PIKSI-BOSTON.
-Until the online application is available, students can consult last year's application form for a general sense of the information required to apply.
+The online application form can be found at PIKSI-BOSTON, where students can also find further information about PIKSI-BOSTON.

 PIKSI-ROCK will take place at the Rock Ethics Institute on the campus of the Pennsylvania State University, University Park, Pennsylvania.
 It will be 10 days long for undergraduates and 12 days for graduate assistants.
 PIKSI-ROCK will accept 16 students each summer for the next three years.